ChicoBadawi/ChicoBadawi/README.md

 - 👋 Hi, I’m @ChicoBadawi
 - 👀 I’m interested in programming language
-- 🌱 I’m currently learning kind of programming
+- 🌱 I’m currently learning kind of programming stuff and so..
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on learning coding ....etc
 - 📫 How to reach me text me in my Email ...easy😑

 <!---